-As part of the aquatic life use assessment, dissolved oxygen and temperature data from 2009-2013 were used to assess support of this use.
+Dissolved oxygen and temperature data from 2010-2014 are presented in this report but are not used to assess support of the aquatic life use.
 In addition to metals and nutrients/ions, both dissolved oxygen and temperature levels play a role in whether or not the river has the ability to support aquatic life.
-Dissolved oxygen and temperature in the Ohio River main stem is monitored by ORSANCO, United States Army Corps of Engineers and electric utility/hydropower agencies at 14 river stations.
-Measurements are taken in hourly, 30-minute or 15-minute increments by ORSANCO, US Army Corps of Engineers and Hydropower or other electric power utilities operating on the Ohio River.
+However, because monitoring for these parameters takes place only for a portion of the year (summer), it is believed that these data will not provide an adequate picture of the degree to which the aquatic life use is supported.
+This position is further supported by the availability of biological data which is a more direct measure of aquatic life.
+Inasmuch as this is the position regarding utilization of dissolved oxygen and temperature data, the data is nevertheless useful in identifying areas of concern for further investigation.
+Dissolved oxygen and temperature in the Ohio River main stem is monitored by ORSANCO, United States Army Corps of Engineers and electric utility/hydropower agencies at 13 river stations.
+Measurements are taken in hourly, 30-minute or 15-minute increments by ORSANCO, US Army Corps of Engineers and Hydropower or other electric power utilities operating on the Ohio River as outlined in Table 4 below.

-Table 3.
+Table 4.
 Dissolved oxygen and temperature monitoring stations.

-Station River Mile Operating Agency Frequency Date of Operation Comments MONTGOMERY 31.7 USACE Hourly 2009, 2011- 2013 No Data 2010 NEW CUMBERLAND 54.4 ORSANCO 15 Min Sept 2012-2013 PIKE ISLAND 84.2 ORSANCO 15 Min Sept 2012-2013 HANNIBAL 126.4 Hydropower ORSANCO Hourly 15 min 2009-2013 2012-2013 Data issues early 2011 and late 2013 BELLEVILLE 203.9 USACE Hourly 2012-2013 Annually RACINE 237.5 Hydropower Hourly 2009-2013 GREENUP 341.0 Hydropower Hourly 2009-2013 Data issues mid-2010 and late 2013 RENSLAR 462.6 ORSANCO 15 Min Sept 2012-2013 MARKLAND 531.5 Hydropower 15 Min 2009-2013 Multiple instruments McALPINE 606.8 Hydropower Hourly 2011-2013 Sent weekly CANNELTON 720.7 USACE ORSANCO Hourly 15 Min 2009-2010 Sept 2012-2013 NEWBURGH 776.1 USACE ORSANCO Hourly 15 Min 2009-2010 Sept 2012-2013 J. T. MYERS 846.0 USACE ORSANCO Hourly 30 Min 2009-2010 2011-2013 SMITHLAND 919.0 USACE ORSANCO Hourly 30 Min 2009-2010 2011-2013
+Station River Mile Operating Agency Frequency Date of Operation MONTGOMERY 31.7 USACE Hourly 2011-2014 NEW CUMBERLAND 54.4 ORSANCO 15 Min Sept 2012-2013 PIKE ISLAND 84.2 ORSANCO 15 Min Sept 2012-2013 HANNIBAL 126.4 Hydropower ORSANCO Hourly 15 min 2010-2013 2012-2014 RACINE 237.5 Hydropower Hourly 2010-2014 GREENUP 341 Hydropower Hourly 2010-2014 MARKLAND 531.5 Hydropower 15 Min 2010-2014 McALPINE 606.8 Hydropower Hourly 2011-2014 CANNELTON 720.7 USACE ORSANCO Hourly 15 Min 2010 Sept 2012-2014 NEWBURGH 776.1 USACE ORSANCO Hourly 15 Min 2010 Sept 2012-2014 J. T. MYERS 846 USACE ORSANCO Hourly 30 Min 2010 2011-2014 SMITHLAND 919 USACE ORSANCO Hourly 30 Min 2010 2011-2014 OLMSTEAD 964.6 USACE Hourly 2014